 13. High Season

-The wonderful, pristine island of Lindos in Rhodes offers some spectacular shots of crystal-clear waters, ancient ruins, and Greek culture.
+The wonderful, pristine town of Lindos in Rhodes offers some spectacular shots of crystal-clear waters, ancient ruins, and Greek culture.

 14. Summer Lovers

 In this 1982 romance/drama, Michael Pappas (Peter Gallagher) and his girlfriend, Cathy (Daryl Hannah), are on vacation on the volcanic island of Santorini.
 There, they are enjoying the white sand beaches and the hospitality, until Michael meets Lina (Valerie Quennessen), a French woman archaeologist from Paris who lives in Greece.